p4 topology

 To permanently delete the specified records from the table, include the -y option.

 -c creationDate Specify the creation date in Linux epoch format.
-The creationDate represents the the first time the server record was entered into the Topology table.
+The creationDate represents the first time the server record was entered into the Topology table.

 -l lastSeenDate Specify the last seen date in Linux epoch format.
 The lastSeenDate represents the last time the server record was updated.